Safe fun for the kids this holiday

-This holiday, the MOD centres will offer a number of activities, ranging from sport activities to life skills programmes, which are provided in a safe environment for your child to learn and be active, we encourage you to consider these holiday programmes which are offered at your nearest MOD centre.
+This holiday, the MOD centres will offer a number of activities, ranging from sports activities to life skills programmes, which are provided in a safe environment for your child to learn and be active.
+We encourage you to consider these holiday programmes which are offered at your nearest MOD centre.

 Our local libraries will also be offering some fun, educational activities for children during the June holiday.
 From craft activities to educational talks, there'll be something for everyone.

 You can contact your local library for more information about these holiday programmes.